Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Conclusion

 \subsection{Limitations and Future Work}

 Some limitations are inherent to our approach, such as the iterative and kernel based nature: for $m$ iterations and $n$ samples we require $\mathcal{O}(m\cdot n^3)$ operations.
-We empirically found that this can be significantly reduced by the nystroem method without losing performance: however due to the limited availability of scalable continuous fairness measures, scalability needs a more intricate investigation in the future.
+We empirically found that this can be significantly reduced by the Nystroem method for matrix inversion without a significant loss in performance: however we still require $\mathcal{O}(n^2)$ in storage thus limiting scalability.
+On this end, it is of interest to analyze the possibility of going beyond approximating the inverse of the kernel matrix by directly performing the null-space projections in the reduced Nystroem representation or by using a different form of kernel approximation altogether (such as random Fourier features \cite{rahimi_random_2007}).

-Future work might focus on analyzing the performance on other \textit{kernel methods} we did not investigate in this work such as Gaussian Processes or in combination with dimension reduction techniques, e.g. KernelPCA \cite{scholkopf_kernel_1997}.
+Future work might focus on analyzing the performance on other \textit{kernel methods} we did not investigate in this work such as Gaussian Processes.

 Another interesting extension and modification of our approach would be to other \textit{tasks} such as classification with a continuous protected attribute, regression with a discrete protected attribute or in other domains such as privacy.